segdeha/pdxcodeguild/3. JavaScript/2/modular-javascript.md

 1. In an [IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/)
 2. Using a 3rd party library
-3. Dependency resolution using a build step
+3. Via dependency resolution using a build step
 4. Using a transpiler.

 ------